bogdanovich/serpinspector/README.md

 **MySQL database setup**

-Please generate your own mysql password and edit configuration settings at database.yml
+Please generate your own mysql password and *update configuration settings at database.yml*

 <pre>
 GRANT ALL ON `serpinspector_%`.* TO serpinspector@localhost